 Concerns over bee numbers began to emerge in the late nineties.
 It’s not easy to count bees, but studies have consistently shown a decline over the last decade, regardless of country, species, or crop.

-On the IUCN Red List, five species (5.5% bee species) are currently listed as Critically Endangered, eight as Endangered (8.8%) and ten as vulnerable (11%).
+On the IUCN Red List, five wild species (5.5% bee species) are currently listed as Critically Endangered, eight as Endangered (8.8%) and ten as vulnerable (11%).
 That’s over 25% bee species being of concern.
 A further four (4.4%) are near threatened.
-The state of the Western Honey Bee species is data deficient and unknown.
+In Europe at least 37% bee species are in decline, with 57% bee species data deficient and unknown, including the state of the Western Honey Bee.
+(IPBES, 2016)

 Linked to the catastrophic loss of biodiversity caused by man-made production and consumption, industry, land use change and habitat loss, with fewer wild plant species to feed on, bees' immune systems become compromised and as a result, they are much more susceptible to diseases.